moonrepo/setup-proto/README.md

       - uses: actions/checkout@v3
         with:
           fetch-depth: 0
-      - uses: moonrepo/setup-proto-action@v1
+      - uses: moonrepo/setup-proto@v0
       - run: proto use
 ```

 ## Inputs

-- `version` - Version of moon to explicitly install.
+- `version` - Version of proto to explicitly install.
 Defaults to "latest".